 The easiest to debug are definitely native builds, as they provide us with a debugger with a start and stop function.
 The VSCode integration via dartcode is phenomenal and a simple click on debug configuration is (usually) enough to start a session.

-These configurations can be found under .vscode/launch.json
+These configurations can be found under .vscode/launch.json and look something like this.

-you'll probably need to run the build runner with No matter how good the native debuggers are, from time to time you need to debug directly in the browser.
+No matter how good the native debuggers are, from time to time you need to debug directly in the browser.
 Flutter allows us to start directly in Chromium with the following call.
 There is no start or stop function, but the browser developer tools prove useful.

 Flutter as a modern framework integrates unit tests very tightly.
 All that is necessary to run the tests is a one-liner.

-target can be built to create the documentation.
+If the optional prerequisites for building the docs were found during CMake's configuration phase, the FrontendDocs target can be built to create the documentation.